An inhomogeneous most likely path formalism for proton computed tomography: Results

-There was no appreciable improvement in accuracy by employing the inhomogeneous MLP formalism for Slab Phantom B when compared to the homogeneous method.
-This is evident in \Fig{ \ref{slabs}}(b).
-It can be seen in \Fig{ \ref{slabs}}(d) however that the inhomogeneous envelope is larger and changes shape depending on the material through which the proton passes.
+There was no improvement in accuracy by employing the inhomogeneous MLP formalism for the human head phantom when compared to the homogeneous method with a prior hull-detection, denoted MLP$_\mathrm{H2O}$(Hull).
+This is evident in \Fig{\ref{slabs}}(b).
+It can be seen in \Fig{\ref{slabs}}(d) that there is also neglibile difference between the surrounding envelopes of the inhomogeneous formalism and MLP$_\mathrm{H2O}$(Hull).
+Both MLP$_\mathrm{x}$ and MLP$_\mathrm{H2O}$(Hull) recorded runtimes consistently below 24 ms per track, however MLP$_\mathrm{x}$SH was able to complete the task in half this time.